Second-order geometry and Riemannian Newton-type methods for optimization on the indefinite Stiefel manifold: Introduction

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:Notation}, we introduce our notation and state preliminary assumptions.
 In Section~\ref{sec:Review}, we review the indefinite Stiefel manifold $\iSt_{A,J}(p,n)$ and first-order geometry on $\iSt_{A,J}(p,n)$, mainly following the papers~\cite{van2024riemannian,van2025generalized}.
 We also prepare and prove some propositions used in later sections.
 In Section~\ref{sec:second-order}, we derive the Levi-Civita connection and Hessian of a function on $\iSt_{A,J}(p,n)$.
 To this end, we first derive the Levi-Civita connection on an ambient manifold, which is an open submanifold of $\R^{n \times p}$, by using Koszul's formula.
-Section~\ref{sec:Newton} provides how to implement Riemannian Newton's method on the indefinite Stiefel manifold.
-In particular, since Newton's equation is hard to solve directly because of a complicated expression of the Riemannian Hessian of the objective function, using the linear conjugate gradient method to solve the equation is proposed.
-In Section~\ref{sec:NumericalExperiments}, we show some numerical results on the proposed method.
+Section~\ref{sec:Newton} explains how the derived Hessian can be used in Newton-type methods.
+Specifically, we discuss Riemannian Newton's method and trust-region method.
+In Section~\ref{sec:NumericalExperiments}, we present numerical results for trace minimization problems on the indefinite Stiefel manifold.
 Section~\ref{sec:conclusion} concludes the paper.